tikv/website/content/docs/3.0/faq/faq.md

 ## How does Region split?

 Region is not divided in advance, but it follows a Region split mechanism.
-When the Region size exceeds the value of the `region_split_size` or `region-split-keys` parameters, split is triggered.
+When the Region size exceeds the value of the `region-split-size` or `region-split-keys` parameters, split is triggered.
 After the split, the information is reported to PD.

 ## What are the features of TiKV block cache?